Union (American Civil War): Etymology

-In 2015 historian Michael Landis called for an end to the use of the term Union, writing "The employment of 'Union' instead of 'United States,' implicitly supports the Confederate view of secession wherein the nation of the United States collapsed [...]
-In reality, however, the United States never ceased to exist [...]
+In 2015, historian Michael Landis called for an end to the use of the term "Union", writing "The employment of 'Union' instead of 'United States,' implicitly supports the Confederate view of secession wherein the nation of the United States collapsed....
+In reality, however, the United States never ceased to exist....
 The dichotomy of 'Union v.
 Confederacy' lends credibility to the Confederate experiment and undermines the legitimacy of the United States as a political entity."
 In 2021, the Army University Press noted that it was replacing usages of the word "Union" with "Federal Government" or "U.S. Government".
 The Army University Press stated this was "more historically accurate" as "the term 'Union' always referred to all the states together."

 Size and strength

-Unlike the Confederacy, the Union had a large industrialized and urbanized area (the Northeast), and more advanced commercial, transportation and financial systems than the rural South.
+Compared to the Confederacy, the loyal states were relatively more industrialized and urbanized and possessed more advanced commercial, transportation and financial systems.
 Additionally, the Union states had a manpower advantage of five to two at the start of the war.

-Year by year, the Confederacy shrank and lost control of increasing quantities of resources and population.
-Meanwhile, the Union turned its growing potential advantage into a much stronger military force.
-However, much of the Union strength had to be used to garrison former-Confederate areas, and to protect railroads and other vital points.
-The Union's great advantages in population and industry would prove to be vital long-term factors in its victory over the Confederacy, but it took the Union a long while to fully mobilize these resources.
+Year by year, the rebel Confederacy shrank and lost control of increasing quantities of resources and population.
+Meanwhile, the United States turned its growing potential advantage into a much stronger military force.
+However, much of the US strength had to be used to garrison former-Confederate areas, and to protect railroads and other vital points.
+The loyal states' great advantages in population and industry would prove to be vital long-term factors in its victory over the rebel Confederacy, but it took a long time for the Union to fully mobilize these resources.

 Public opinion

-The attack on Fort Sumter rallied the North to the defense of American nationalism.
+The attack on Fort Sumter rallied the free states to the defense of American nationalism.
 Historian Allan Nevins writes: